Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder: Abstract

 \section{Abstract}

 A microscopic theory of odd viscosity in two-dimensional electron systems with smooth disorder and spin-orbit interaction is developed.
-It is shown that spin-orbit scattering gives rise to an off-diagonal component of the viscosity tensor.
+It is shown that spin-orbit scattering in presence of spin polarization induced by magnetic field gives rise to an off-diagonal component of the viscosity tensor.
 Hydrodynamic equations for spin and electric currents are derived for electrons interacting with smooth disorder.
 The contribution of odd viscosity to the anomalous Hall effect is calculated.

-\emph{1.
-Introduction.} In recent years, significant attention from researchers has been drawn to transport phenomena and effects in ultra-pure two-dimensional electronic systems, where scattering processes on static defects and phonons are suppressed compared to electron-electron scattering, scattering on rough channel boundaries, and smooth disorder~\cite{Levitov:2016aa,Crossno:2016aa,Bandurin1055,Moll1061,Krishna-Kumar:2017wn,PhysRevLett.117.166601}.
+\textbf{1.
+Introduction.} In recent years, significant attention of researchers has been drawn to transport phenomena and effects in ultra-clean two-dimensional electronic systems, where scattering processes on static defects and phonons are suppressed compared to electron-electron scattering, scattering on rough channel boundaries, and smooth disorder~\cite{Levitov:2016aa,Crossno:2016aa,Bandurin1055,Moll1061,Krishna-Kumar:2017wn,PhysRevLett.117.166601}.
 In such systems, both ballistic and hydrodynamic regimes of electron propagation can be realized; in the latter, dissipation processes are controlled by electronic viscosity~\cite{gurzhi63,Gurzhi_1968}.
 Phenomena where the differences between ultra-pure systems and ordinary (diffusive) ones manifest most clearly are of particular interest.
 Among these are the normal and anomalous Hall effects and similar other spin-dependent phenomena~\cite{PhysRevLett.118.226601,PhysRevB.96.195401,Doornenbal_2019,Berdyugin162,PhysRevB.100.125419,PhysRevB.104.085434,PhysRevB.106.245415,grigoryan2023anomalous,Glazov_2021b,PhysRevB.106.L041407,PhysRevB.106.L081113,PhysRevResearch.3.033075,PhysRevB.104.184414,PhysRevB.103.125106}.